Theology Minor

 In this first part of a two-part sequence, students begin their journey into the breadth and depth of Christian theology, studying what Christians have believed and practiced.
 Emphasis is placed on major themes, figures, texts, and on students connecting their Christian practice with the intellectual traditions of the Church.

 In this second part of a two-part sequence, students continue their journey into the breadth and depth of Christian theology, studying what Christians have believed and practiced.
 Emphasis is placed on major themes, figures, texts, and on students connecting their Christian practice with the intellectual traditions of the Church.
-Prerequisite: THEO 202 Theology I

-Complete 6-hours of the following:
+Complete 6 credit hours of the following:

 In this course students will study languages relevant to their biblical and theological study (options include ancient languages such as Hebrew, Greek, Latin, or inscriptions, as well as modern languages such as German, French, Spanish, etc.).
 Basics of vocabulary and grammar and special aspects of the language will be covered in the first semester, while the second semester moves more heavily into reading primary sources.

 In this course students will study the history of Biblical interpretation as it has been practiced within the Bible itself and by Christians throughout the first 1500 or so years of the Church.
 We then turn to examine interpretation in the modern, “critical” period after the Enlightenment, and explore the wide variety of interpretive methods that have blossomed in the 20th and 21st centuries.
 Students will also engage in a process toward considering what faithful and creative interpretation of the Bible might look like in their personal study and in their various communities.
-Prerequisites: THEO 201 Old Testament and THEO 202 Theology I; or instructor permission.

 Theology and Biblical Studies are vibrant and dynamic fields of study, with profound implications not only for communities of faith but also for the study of politics, literary studies, philosophy, history, and popular culture.
 This advanced course will focus on contemporary issues relevant to the research interests and specialties of George Fox University faculty in theology and Bible and will offer an opportunity for students and faculty to collaborate in the dual process of research and personal transformation.
 Specific topics rotate, and the course can be taken more than once with different topics.
-Prerequisite: THEO 301 New Testament and THEO 302 Theology II, or by instructor permission.

 In this course students will study languages relevant to their biblical and theological study (options include ancient languages such as Hebrew, Greek, Latin, or inscriptions, as well as modern languages such as German, French, Spanish, etc.).
 Basics of vocabulary and grammar and special aspects of the language will be covered in the first semester, while the second semester moves more heavily into reading primary sources.
 Prerequisite: THEO 325 Theological Languages I.

 Theology and Philosophy are vibrant and dynamic fields of study, with profound implications not only for communities of faith but also for the study of politics, literary studies, philosophy, history, and popular culture.
 This advanced course will focus on contemporary issues relevant to the research interests and specialties of George Fox University faculty in theology and philosophy and will offer an opportunity for students and faculty to collaborate in the dual process of research and personal transformation.
 Specific topics rotate, and the course can be taken more than once with different topics.
-Prerequisites: THEO 202 Theology I, THEO 250 Introduction to Philosophy or THEO 302 Theology II.

 Supervised internship or other experience in the areas of Christian ministry, biblical studies, philosophy, teaching, or other related fields as appropriate to the student’s discipline.
 Administered by application or instructor permission as required by a student’s academic program.
 Graded Pass/No Pass